debdeepB/BitcoinSim/README.md

 All of these are displayed realtime in a chart along with the transaction ledger where transactions are added and are cleared (whenever a block is mined).

-Initially, 100 peers are spawned (depends on user input).
+Initially, n number of peers are spawned (depends on user input).
 All of the peers randomly transact random number of bitcoins with each other.
 Random peers start mining and mine blocks.
 Each peer has their own copy of the blockchain.
 Whenever a new block gets mined, it is broadcasted to all other peers and is validated by everyone.
 Only then is it added to the blockchain.

 ## Blockchain Features